Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/t-shirt-contest.md

 title: "T-shirt and Logo Design Contest"
 ---

-September 1 Update: There is a 24 hour grace period for late submissions or resubmissions currently ongoing.
-At noon GMT on Wednesday, September 2, one week of public voting starts on a dedicated channel of our [public Discord server](https://discord.gg/NDm9e9W) --- how to vote will be posted both here and as an announcement on the server.
-During that week, new submissions or updating existing submissions is allowed.
+One week of public voting for our new Discord server image, website logo, and t-shirt design is currently on a dedicated channel (#design-voting) of our [public Discord server](https://discord.gg/NDm9e9W).
+The shirts are a gift to our qontributors, qurators, and all who've submitted their beautiful designs!
+Thank you for supporting this initiative and thank you to the [Unitary Fund](https://unitary.fund) nonprofit for funding!
+You can vote, change vote, submit, resubmit, and make suggestions until 11:59PM GMT on Wednesday, Sept 9.

 ![contestposter](/assets/images/TSHIRTLOGOPOSTER.png "contestposter")